|

 gap, where they must be inactivated for their effects to cease.

-the following processes: 1) they can simply diffuse out of the synaptic
+of the following processes: 1) they can simply diffuse out

 | |